richcoin/richcoin/README.md

-Fastcoin - a fork of Litecoin version with fast blocks and transactions.
+Richcoin - a fork of Litecoin version with fast blocks and transactions.
 Like Litecoin it uses scrypt as a proof of work scheme.

 	- Total coins will be 165,888,000.
 	- 12 seconds block target